Liv Garfield: Severn Trent

-She was appointed Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to the water industry, whilst at the same time the aggregate annual spill durations to rivers and streams from Severn Trent's sewer overflows totalled 64 years.
+She was appointed Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to the water industry, while at the same time the aggregate annual spill durations to rivers and streams from Severn Trent's sewer overflows totalled 64 years.

-Tesco
+In 2021, the parliamentary Environmental Audit Committee described some of the evidence Garfield gave before the committee as "disingenuous".

+In May 2024, it was announced Garfield received pay of £3.2 million in 2023-24, including a £584,000 bonus.

+Other

 In February 2013, she became a non-executive director at Tesco.
 She stepped down in February 2015.

 In May 2018, Garfield was announced as the 2018 winner of the prestigious Veuve Cliquot Business Woman Award.

 Personal life

-Her husband Morgan Garfield (born 22 January 1976), whom she met at university when he was at Fitzwilliam College, Cambridge, runs a property investment fund.
-She married in 2002 in North Yorkshire.
+Garfield is married with two sons.
+She is an Everton F.C. supporter.